Towards Better Biking Safety

 - Attachments instead of integrations

-Issues I had with the Wayfinder Glove
+Original issues with Wayfinder Glove

 I was struggling with the problem of mass producing the Wayfinder Glove.
 Sewing in a 3D space is not an easy task because you have to avoid stitching two sides together.
 However, the attachment that the Signals team used can be removed from the helmet and it set me to thinking.
 I could create a piece of cloth that can be added by wrapping around of the original glove and held in place by velcro.
 Doing so would solve a number of problems: